 Water Safety With Epilepsy

 • Make sure that lifeguards know about your child’s seizures and any other health concerns.
+However, the lifeguard is supervising the entire pool, and cannot pay adequate close attention to one person with epilepsy.

 • Make sure all children with a history of seizures swim with supervision by someone who knows how to swim and provide emergency help.